soheunyi/soheunyi.github.io/docs/index.markdown

 I am interested in optimization theory and causal discovery.
 Especially, I'm trying to find connection between two disciplines.

-Currently I am conducting research on monotone operator optimization theory under supervision of professor [Ernest K. Ryu][Ryu] and causal discovery under supervision of professor [Sanghack Lee][Lee].
+Currently I am conducting research on monotone operator optimization theory under supervision of Professor [Ernest K. Ryu][Ryu] and causal discovery under supervision of Professor [Sanghack Lee][Lee].

 I have worked as a quantative researcher in a cryptocurrency fund Hyperithm.
 From conducting cryptocurrency market data analysis, I have built solid background on Python, especially in preprocessing and analyzing large datasets.
 I also have wide range of programming experience in variety of languages: BigQuery(Regex), C, CUDA, JavaScript, Julia, Rust and TypeScript.